alexyu0/829_project/README.md

 # 829_project
 15829 project

+## Go setup
+Make sure this repo is under `src/github.com/alexyu0/` in a directory that GOPATH points to
+If `govendor` not installed, run `go get -u github.com/kardianos/govendor` In root directory of repo, run `govendor sync` to install vendored dependencies as listed in `vendor/vendor.json`

 ## Dump formats
 ### Naming
 Dumps are named as `(location)\_(test size)\_(endpoint)(client # for concurrent long tests)\_(run)`